piwik-script

 Aim of the course:

-The course aims at introducing the main public finance issues in the European Union.
-Students will learn how the revenues of the Union are generated and how they are spent.
-We will discuss the motivation and implications of the Brexit decision and various coordination problems with respect to public debt, taxation and environmental policy.
-Economic policy is discussed with simple models, which highlight the central problems.
+The course aims to introduce students to the main issues of public finance in the European Union.
+Students will learn how the Union's revenue is generated and how it is spent.
+We will discuss various coordination problems related to public debt, taxation and environmental policy.
+Economic policy will be discussed using simple models to highlight key problems.

-8-10 Tax Competition or Tax Coordination in Europe?
+6. Tax competition or tax coordination in Europe?

-11-14 European Climate Policy: Emission Trading and Green Deal
+8. European climate policy: Emission trading and Green Deal

 Prerequisites:

-Students that attend this course should have some basic knowledge in microeconomic theory.
+Students attending this course should have some basic knowledge of microeconomics.
+The course is taught in English.

 Literature: